Codein-Labs/ibexa-seo-toolkit/README.md

 - :mag_right: Configure content for SEO performance

-- :space_invader: Exploit eZ Platform freedom of use to make power SEO tooling for your client
+- :space_invader: Exploit Ibexa freedom of use to make power SEO tooling for your client

 - :clapper: Overriding controller methods with ease